nathan-willett/Group-Z/README.md

 | `toString()`                 | Returns a string representation of this item. |

 ### Catalog Class
+The Catalog class stores information about a collection of Items.
 | Method                 | Description |
 | ---------------------- | ----------- |
 | `Catalog(String name, int size)` | Constructor that takes the name of this catalog and the maximum size. |